Coal Tar: How Corrupt Politics and Corporate Greed Are Killing America's Children

 Coal Tar: How Corrupt Politics and Corporate Greed Are Killing America's Children is a 2018 book by private investigator and wrongful conviction advocate Bill Clutter.
-In 1990, Clutter began investigating an epidemic of a rare childhood cancer called neuroblastoma in Taylorville, Illinois, after his law firm was hired to represent four families whose children had been diagnosed.
-Statistically, a case of neuroblastoma occurs one time every 29 years in a community the size of Taylorville.
-Four patients in Taylorville were diagnosed between March 1989 and August 1991.
-The cases were eventually linked to a local plant that was owned and operated by the Central Illinois Public Service Company until 1932.
-The land was later sold, but due to legislation enacted in 1980, CIPS was responsible for the cleanup of coal tar that was stored in underground tanks.
-CIPS did not disclose the existence of the tanks either during the sale or following the legislation.
-Their inaction set in motion of series of events that led to the contamination of groundwater with known carcinogens.
-The case ended with a $3.2 million jury verdict for the victims.
+The book details Clutters investigation into an epidemic of a rare childhood cancer called neuroblastoma in Taylorville, Illinois on behalf of his law firm.
+In the process, Clutter discovers that the epidemic's victims live on land formerly used by the Central Illinois Public Service Company (CIPS) to manufacture of various coal products.
+CIPS had subsequently sold the land, but remained legally responsible for industrial wastes present; it attempted to escape legal liability by keeping the presence of those wastes a secret.
+The book details the downstream consequences of CIPS' secrecy, and Clutter's attempt to hold the company to account.

 Neuroblastoma epidemic

 Between March 1989 and August 1991, four patients in Taylorville, Illinois, were diagnosed with neuroblastoma.
 Statistically speaking, approximately 9 patients out of every million births will be diagnosed with neuroblastoma.
 In a town the size of Taylorville, one case of neuroblastoma should occur approximately once in 29 years.
 During this two-year period, three infants and one teenager were diagnosed.
 At the time of trial, two patients were in remission, one patient had died, and one patient was paralyzed from the waist down due to complications from his diagnosis.
 The cases were eventually linked to exposure to coal tar that was stored in underground tanks at a local plant.